DanielHearn/danielhearn.github.io/src/blog/content/blog/fishing_lessons/index.md

 ![Fishing Lessons character cards](./fishing_lessons_character_1.jpg)

 The art for the fish, characters and lake look great, but I felt that the font and goal letters looked out of place compared to the art style used elsewhere.
-Additionally the use of white boxes on the character cards seemed out of place and unfinished when in constrast to other Button Shy Games.
+Additionally the use of white boxes on the character cards seemed out of place and unfinished when in contrast to other Button Shy Games.

 ### Gameplay